carlosolarte/java-dist/docs/02-threads/content.md

 ...
 ```
 ---
+### Alternative 2: Synchronized statements
+Using _synchronized statements_ to take the lock on the forks:

+_Does it work?_ Not __always__!

+What about a _non-symmetric solution_ ?
+---
 ### Alternative 3: Conditions
-- Both forks need to be taken
+- Both forks need to be taken to proceed
 - Failing in taking one should not block the whole system.
 - We need a mechanism to _wait_ until a _condition_ becomes true.